softwareconstruction240/softwareconstruction/instruction/records/records.md

 }
 ```

-That is a 52 lines of boilerplate code just to represent three fields.
+That is everything we need to make a fully functional, immutable, data object.
+However, it is also 52 lines of boilerplate code just to represent three fields.
 Since data objects are very common, Java introduced the `record` keyword in order to make the syntax more concise.

 All you have to do is declare a record and the fields you want it to contain.
 Here is a record replacement for our pet class that is functionally equivalent.